Father’s Day Party Celebration Ideas to Make Dad Feel Special

 Each family member must draw or write something sweet in a little book that he will cherish forever.

-Plan to play some easy games like cornhole, ring toss, or a water balloon fight with Dad for fun family time
+Plan to play some easy games like cornhole, ring toss, or a water balloon fight with Dad for fun family time.
+You don’t necessarily need a big space; you can also play family games like 1-minute family games for quick and fun game time.

 3. Cook a Meal Together

-Let your father choose the menu, and cook everybody together as a team.
+Let your father choose the menu, and cook together as a family.
 Help to set the table and other tasks that you can do, as per your age.

 4. Plan a Father Treasure Hunt